XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Discussion

-With known X-ray and IR luminosities, we now investigate the star formation rates in these systems.
-As there are multiple relations available in the literature, we compare several different values.
-Using the X-ray star formation equations from R03,
+With known X-ray and IR luminosities, we now discuss the star formation rates in these systems.
+There are many available prescriptions in the literature, and we start with the often-used \citet{Kennicutt98} IR starburst relation.
+For an IR luminosity given in erg/s,

-the apparent SFR of IRAS 18329+5950 as a whole, using our model luminosities, is $18$ and $16$ $\msol \textrm{ yr}^{-1}$ based on the soft and hard X-ray bands, respectively.
-As described in \textsection\ref{sec: intro}, these relations supposedly measure the X-ray luminosities from XRBs that are born during episodes of star formation, thus tracing the SFR.
-R03 calibrate Equations \ref{eq: R03softSFR} and \ref{eq: R03hardSFR} using the \citet{Kennicutt98} IR starburst relations given by

-From \ref{eq: KennSFR}, we find star formation rates $42$ $\msol \textrm{ yr}^{-1}$.
-These values are in the regime of starburst galaxies, though they span a range of almost a factor of three between R03 and \citet{Kennicutt98}.

-Using the X-ray/SFR relations provided in Equations \ref{eq: R03softSFR} and \ref{eq: R03hardSFR} for our X-ray luminosities for IRAS 19354+4559, we find star formation rates of 10 $\msol \textrm{ yr}^{-1}$ and 9 $\msol \textrm{ yr}^{-1}$, respectively.